DecisionContracts/.github/profile/README.md

 |                         ![before](./before.png)                         |                     ![after](./after.png)                      |
 | Practical, always ready to use,<br/>but **leaves pepper** on the table. | Practical, always ready to use,<br/>and **keeps table clean**. |

+The right solution is almost there!
+CosmWasm is a first-class Cosmos module that brings Smart Contracts to life.
+Instead of squeezing DMN into Smart Contract, a new Cosmos module should be used.
+This could be a first-class Cosmos module that brings Decision Contracts to life.

+The idea behind is a flip shown above is: why to put DMN (Decision Contract) inside a Smart Contract, when Smart Contract could just query Decision Contract provided in separate Cosmos module.

+Querying like the bank, Smart Contract could query the Decision Contract:
+- _"Hey buddy, should I slash this address or not?"_

 ## References

 - [DMN Decision Execution on the Ethereum Blockchain][1] (article from 20 June 2018)